Blog

 The Witch Trials: The Concept of the “Familiar”

-The religious authorities developed the concept of the “Familiar.”
-A familiar was believed to be a demonic spirit taking the physical shape of an animal—most commonly a black cat, a toad, or a raven—that acted as a spy and a servant for the witch.
-Because black cats are natural masters of stealth, capable of blending perfectly into the shadows and navigating pitch-black rooms seamlessly, they were viewed as inherently supernatural.
+Religious authorities developed the concept of the “Familiar”: a demonic spirit taking the shape of an animal, most commonly a black cat, a toad, or a raven, that served as a spy and servant for the witch.
+Black cats, being naturally stealthy and capable of moving silently through dark spaces, were seen as inherently supernatural.

 The Modern Superstition: A Cultural Divide